-Unlike most e-books, this one isn't locked to prevent printing (this is also true for all other Smart Method e-Books).
-While this book is useful for self-instruction, it is also ideal for teaching structured, objective-led, and highly effective classroom courses.
-Even though you can read this book on an iPad, personal computer or e-Book reader, some students find it easier to use if you print it onto paper.
+Unlike most e-books, this one isn't locked to prevent printing.
+Even though you can read this book on an iPad\, personal computer or e-Book reader, some students find it easier to use if you print it onto paper.
 You may legally print copies of this basic skills book (for yourself or your students) with only two conditions:

-- 1. You must print the basic skills book exactly as it is published and may not add or remove any book content or copyright notices. - 2.
+- 1. You must print the basic skills book (or selected lessons from this book) exactly as it is published and may not add or remove any book content or copyright notices. - 2.
 You may not make any charge of any sort for the basic skills books that you print.
 It is permissible, however, to give free copies of the book to students who attend a free (or paid for) class or course.

 For classroom courses you can obtain a professional-looking result by printing on both sides of the paper.
 You can then punch the pages and place them into a binder.
-Make sure that odd pages appear on the righthand side.
+Make sure that odd pages appear on the right-hand side.
 This enables each two-page lesson to be viewed without turning the page.